-Take the M elevator to the 2nd Floor.
-Enter the Endoscopy Suite through the glass doors.
+When you arrive, take the B elevator to the 2nd floor.
+Turn right and enter the Endoscopy/Surgical Day Hospital Suite through the glass doors.

-When it’s time for your procedure, you’ll be brought into the procedure room and helped onto a procedure table.
-You’ll be attached to equipment to monitor your heart, breathing, and blood pressure.
-You’ll also receive oxygen through a thin tube that rests below your nose.
-A mouth guard will be placed over your teeth to protect them.
+When it’s time for your procedure, a member of your care team will bring you into the procedure room.
+Your care team will attach equipment to monitor your heart, breathing, and blood pressure.
+You’ll get oxygen through a thin tube that rests below your nose.
+They’ll also place a mouth guard over your teeth to protect them.

-- Don’t do any strenuous exercise (such as jogging and tennis).
+- Do not do any strenuous exercise (such as jogging and tennis).

 - Try to stay local, and don’t travel long distances, such as outside of the country.

-Most people can go back to work 5 days after having this procedure, but everyone is different, so it may be shorter or longer for you.
-If you need to do a lot of heavy lifting at your job, talk with your doctor before going back to work.
+Most people can go back to work 7 days after having this procedure, but everyone is different, so it may be shorter or longer for you.
+If you need to do a lot of heavy lifting at your job, talk with your healthcare provider before going back to work.

 You’ll have a follow-up visit with your healthcare provider 2 weeks after your procedure.
 During this visit, they will talk with you about your results and go over a treatment plan.